ccie7599/GTM-terraform-LKE/README.md

 - This assumes a relationship of one region to one cluster.
 GTM does not allow a config to use traffic targets for a single data center, and in scenarios when two clusters exist in a single datacenter, GTM normally prompts a user to clone the data center.
 This cloning feature is not yet built into the script, so only a single cluster per data center for now is supported.

+- This assumes that the LKE cluster is using Service types of hostNetwork, allowing the K8s pods to utilize the VM's network connections directly.
+As GTM will effectively serve as a load balancer, the need for a local LB service is diminished, making hostNetwork an effecient choice for cluster ingress.

 ## To-do

 - Add Liveness check automation